joinnextblock/observatory-website/index.md

 Together, these elements create a unique temporal system that not only keeps time but also helps us understand and navigate the broader patterns of the Bitcoin ecosystem.
 The Observatory is more than just a timekeeper - it's a window into the fundamental rhythms of our digital world.

-# Celestial Cycles
+# Understanding Our Celestial System

-The Observatory maintains a sophisticated celestial system that creates a unique temporal framework synchronized with the Bitcoin blockchain.
-This system consists of three main components: the Lunar Cycle, the Solar Cycle, and the Eclipse System.

-## Lunar Cycle (Bitcoin Month)
+## The Lunar Cycle: Our Daily Guide
-Our virtual moon creates a lunar calendar that guides daily operations.
+The Observatory's virtual moon creates a lunar calendar that guides our daily operations.
 Each moon cycle consists of 8 phases that complete every 4,032 blocks (two Bitcoin difficulty adjustments), with each phase lasting exactly 504 blocks.
 The genesis block (block 0) marks a full moon.
 A complete cycle consists of 13 named moons, from the Wolf Moon to the Blue Moon, each containing 8 phases.

 ### Moon Phases